- About Us

 For up-to-date information on enrolling and voting while overseas, please visit the Australian Electoral Commission (AEC) website at www.aec.gov.au/overseas, or contact the AEC via email (email@example.com) or telephone +61 2 6273 8606.

-For information on the South Australia State Election on 15 March 2014, click here
+For information on the Western Australia State Election on 5 April 2014, click here

 Notarial services are provided by the Australian Embassy and Consulates-General in the United States for Australians or when the documents are Australian in origin or for use in Australia.
 These services are not available at the Houston and Denver Honorary Consulates.

-*** Please note: The Embassy provides notarial services on Fridays between 10 am and 12 noon or by appointment only.
+PLEASE NOTE: The Embassy provides notarial services on Fridays between 10 am and 12 noon or by appointment only. **** The Embassy will be closed on Friday 18th April 2014 ****

 The Australian Department of Foreign Affairs and Trade issues Travel Advice and Travel Bulletins for Australian travellers, including for those coming to or living in the United States.
 For all the latest advice, or to subscribe for regular updates, visit www.smartraveller.gov.au.